Abdulquduus-14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4: display last 10 lines
 Task 5: show first 10 lines
 Task 6: show the third line of iact
+Task 11: Write a script that counts the number of directories and sub-directories in the current directory.